Sardelka9515/scripthookvdotnetcore/README.md

  }
  ```
 ## Upgrade & migration guide
 The code is written in such way that should make the migration from ScriptHookVDotNet pretty easy.
-Just remove the reference and install the nuget package and you should be good to go.
+Just remove the reference from SHVDN, upgrade project TFM to .NET 7 and install the nuget package, then you should be good to go.
 Some internal APIs were removed, such as `SHVDN.ScriptDomain` and `SHVDN.Console`(console will be added in the future), so changes might be needed if you made use of them.

 ## Building the project